newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-baker-license.md

 ### Application Requirements

-* Business name
+* A business name
-* Applicant’s home address
+* The applicant’s home address
-* Applicant’s mailing address (if different than the home address)
+* The applicant’s mailing address (if different than the home address)
-* Food items(s) to be sold and any allergens that may be present (you’ll need to add every item in a separate line)
+* Food items(s) to be sold and, along with any allergens that may be present
-* Microbiological analysis of water supply if the home uses well-water
+* Conducted microbiological analysis of water supply if the home uses well-water
-* Most recent water bill if the home is on city-water
+* The most recent water bill if the home is on city water
-* Copy of the certificate of completion of a food protection management program
+* A copy of the certificate of completion of a food protection management program
-* Pay any associated fees (and include confirmation number if payment is made electronically)
+* Applicable fees paid (and include confirmation numbers if payments are made electronically)

 :::infoAlert
  T﻿he application works best when completed online in the original PDF format.